arkhebuz/execute2nd/README.md

 #### Execute 2nd

-Geany (micro)plugin, makes second execute entry in the build menu keybindable.
+Geany (micro)plugin, makes second execute entry in the build menu keybindable (currently its not, v1.24.1).
 That's all glorious functionality.

 ##### Installation:
 - Clone repo